Daniel-Nikpayuk/FNFTA/data analysis/README.md

 + analyze
 + stats.log

-The "write\_stats()" method within the "source.r" script generates our statistical output for the "Chiefs" table at the beginning of this document, and saves it in the "stats.log" file.
-As the "source.r" script also generates graphics as jpegs, this script is provided a wrapper "analyze" bash script which runs the R code along with cleaning up the jpegs.
+The "write\_stats()" method within the "source.r" script generates our statistical output used for the "Chiefs" table at the beginning of this document, and saves it in the "stats.log" file.
+As the "source.r" script also generates graphics as jpegs, this script is provided a wrapper bash script "analyze" which runs the R code along with cleaning up the jpegs.

 As we've already discussed the statistical output provided by "write\_stats()" we will focus here on the "plot\_stats()" method.
-I will mention a few exceptions if you decide to look at the "stats.log" contents anyway: First I used the word "tail" to mean "zero Median" as well as "zero Mean".
-I also coded for the difference of this mean and median pair, but did not include it in the "Chiefs" table at the beginning as it is redundant.
-Finally, the "zeroes:" often show more than one; though I did not include more than the first zero in the "Chiefs" table, I did calculate all zeroes generated from the mean and median differences.
+I will mention a few exceptions if you decide to look at the "stats.log" contents anyway: First, I used the word "tail" to mean "zero Median" as well as "zero Mean".
+I also coded for the "difference" of this mean and median pair, but did not include it in the "Chiefs" table at the beginning as it is redundant.
+Finally, the "zeroes" often show more than one; though I did not include more than the first zero in the "Chiefs" table, I did calculate all zeroes generated from the mean and median differences.
 I will explain more about this in what follows.